Child Custody Issues Can Destroy Family Bonds

 Sometimes, it is hard to put their best interest above your own, but you want what is best for them.
 That is probably allowing them to spend time with both parents.
 That raises child custody issues, and they are usually the most important thing couples need to resolve.
 Call our offices at 530-297-8306 for help.
 We will work with you, your former partner and the courts to ensure you achieve the best outcome possible for you and your family.

 Child Custody In California

 Child custody laws vary slightly from state to state.
-In the state of California, there are two primary types of custody: legal and physical.
-Mr. Bury can help you understand the difference between the two and fight for the option that is in the best interest of your child.
+In California, there are two primary types of custody: legal and physical.
+We can help you understand them, and we will fight for your best option.

-A parent (or grandparent) with legal custody has the authority to make all decisions regarding a child’s well-being.
-This can include decisions regarding education, religion, and health care.
+This form allows a parent (or legal guardian) the authority to make all decisions regarding a child’s well-being.
+This can include decisions regarding education, religion and health care.
 In most cases, courts assign joint legal custody, meaning the parents must cooperate to make these decisions.
-In some cases, the courts may find one parent incapable of making such important decisions and award sole legal custody to one parent.